10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Close up shot of Église Notre-Dame de l’Assomption’s tower

-The church’s interiors were built in the Romanesque style but were renovated in the Gothic style in the 14th century.
-The renovation was not completed, though, as the friar who managed the renovation died.
+The interiors of the church were built in the Romanesque style but were renovated in the Gothic style in the 14th century.
+The renovation was not completed, however, because the friar who managed the renovation passed away.
+This is why you will see a mixed architectural style inside Église Notre-Dame de l’Assomption.
+The nave is Romanesque, and the choir is Gothic.

 swipe the 360° image below to see more views